team7katas/sysopsquad/README.md

 This section explains some key use cases to demonstrate how corresponding workflows pass through containers.

 #### UC-3.1: Ticket submission
+The following diagram illustrates the ticket registration workflow by the customer.

 ![UC-3: Ticket submission](images/ticket-submission.jpg "Ticket Submission")

 #### UC-3.2: Ticket assignment
+The diagram below explains how tickets are taken into processing by experts.

 ![UC-3: Ticket assignment](images/ticket-assignment.jpg "Ticket Assignment")

 #### UC-7: Monthly billing
+The diagram illustrates the monthly billing workflow.

 ![UC-7: Monthly billing](images/billing-sequence.jpg "Monthly Billing")